 Many gyms have bleachers on both sides of the court.
 Fans and parents then wind up directly behind the player bench, which can become a distraction for the players and the coach.
 It’s difficult to talk to the players in a huddle, and you can hear fans and parents shouting, which can sometimes take your mind off of the game.

 A quality sound system that is reliable and easy to use combined with proper acoustics can enhance the whole game experience.
-First of all, the kids really like the pre-game music and introductions to get psyched up to play (sound level is negotiable ).
+First of all, the kids really like the pre-game music and introductions to get psyched up to play.
 Secondly, more and more schools are having students sing the National Anthem before games.
 This can be a really great and inspiring moment.
 However, often times the sound system doesn’t perform.
 It is really unfortunate when these kids get out there to show their talents and the sound system doesn’t make them sounds as good as possible.
 A poor sound system can really suck the fun out of the event.

 The other benefit to these types of solutions is energy savings and fixture rebates.
 Often times a new LED or even fluorescent system will be more energy efficient and qualify for rebates from the utility company or NYSERDA.